 Arthritis most often develops in the shoulder, knee, hip, elbow, ankle, neck, lower back, and spine.
 Symptoms can wax and wane over time or can be constant.
-If you find yourself altering your daily routines due to joint pain, schedule a diagnostic exam at Genesis Regenerative Sports and Aesthetic Medicine.
+If you find yourself altering your daily routines due to joint pain, schedule a diagnostic exam at Genesis Orthopaedic and Spine.

 There are numerous treatments that can improve joint function.
-During your diagnostic exam at Genesis Regenerative Sports and Aesthetic Medicine, your specialist discusses the options best suited for your specific set of needs.
+During your diagnostic exam at Genesis Orthopaedic and Spine, your specialist discusses the options best suited for your specific set of needs.

-Regenerative medicine, such as PRP and stem cells, offers a wealth of treatments for arthritis.
+Regenerative medicine, such as PRP and mesenchymal cells, offers a wealth of treatments for arthritis.

 Platelet-rich plasma, or PRP, is an innovative treatment that uses a small amount of your blood to stimulate your body’s innate healing abilities.
 After a simple blood draw, the sample is spun in a centrifuge to isolate the platelets, which are then reintroduced to the cleared plasma.
 That creates a solution rich in growth proteins.
 When injected into an arthritic joint, PRP prompts your body to repair damaged joint components.

 Your doctor harvests adipose mesenchymal cells from your body fat.
 When injected into damaged joints, these cells go to work speeding new cell growth, differentiating into specialized cells, improving circulation and reducing inflammation.
 Those processes can help your body repair damaged cartilage.

 Additional treatment options include bone marrow aspirate concentrate (BMAC), cortisone injections, and Lipogems®.
 All injections are done under ultrasound guidance.